sagitta42/BxFits/README.md

 # MCfits
 Instructions on how to perform MC fits on CNAF

-Example for MV fit for 2012 in the bottom

 ## Set up fitter

 1) ``` cvs co offline/spectral-fitter ```